Welcome to the Sea Gull Website

 Pemaquid Point Webcam

-For seven years now the Sea Gull has provided the facilities required to operate the Pemaquid Point Webcam, along with help from the Pemaquid Point Association.
+For over ten years now the Sea Gull has provided the facilities required to operate the Pemaquid Point Webcam, along with help from the Pemaquid Point Association.
 The camera is located on a window sill here and operates all year, 24-hours-per-day.
 The camera catches weddings, snowstorms, fog, sailboats, even "Hi Mom" signs held by vacationers from all around the world.
 Logging on the webcam is the next best thing to being here.

 Read more about the webcam.